quicwg/base-drafts/draft-ietf-quic-transport.md

 discussed in {{QUIC-MANAGEABILITY}}.

 The spin bit is an OPTIONAL feature of QUIC.
-A QUIC stack that chooses to support the spin bit MUST implement it as specified in this document.
+A QUIC stack that chooses to support the spin bit MUST implement it as specified in this section.

 Each endpoint unilaterally decides if the spin bit is enabled or disabled for a connection.
 Implementations MUST allow administrators of clients and servers to disable the spin bit either globally or on a per-connection basis.
-Even when the spin bit is not disabled by the administrator implementations MUST disable the spin bit on a randomly chosen fraction of connections.
-The random selection process SHOULD be designed such that on average the spin bit is disabled for at least one eighth of network paths.
-The selection process should be externally unpredictable but consistent for any given combination of source and destination address and port.
+Even when the spin bit is not disabled by the administrator implementations MUST disable the spin bit for a given connection with a certain likelihood.
+The random selection process SHOULD be designed such that on average the spin bit is disabled for at least one eighth of connections.
 The selection process performed at the beginning of the connection SHOULD be applied for all paths used by the connection.

-In case multiple connections share the same five-tuple, i.e. same source and destination IP address and UDP ports, endpoints should try to co-ordinate across all connections to ensure a clear signal to any on-path measurement points.
+In case multiple connections share the same five-tuple, that is, have the same source and destination IP address and UDP ports, endpoints should try to co-ordinate across all connections to ensure a clear signal to any on-path measurement points.

 When the spin bit is disabled, endpoints MAY set the spin bit to any value, and MUST accept any incoming value.
-It is RECOMMENDED that endpoints set the spin bit to a random value either chosen independently for each packet, or chosen independently for each path and kept constant for that path.
+It is RECOMMENDED that endpoints set the spin bit to a random value either chosen independently for each packet or chosen independently for each connection.

 If the spin bit is enabled for the connection, the endpoint maintains a spin value and sets the spin bit in the short header to the currently stored